kr45732/rs-pixel-backend/README.md

 6. Deploy app: `git push gigalixir`
 7. Acess at [https://NAME.gigalixirapp.com/](https://NAME.gigalixirapp.com/)

 # License & Contributing
 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this repository by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+# Note: this is still a work in progress